jianhao2016/544project_cloud/README.md

+# small tasks
+1) Wu, write the argument parser.
+Replace "numWeights" with "number_of_b".
+Add "shared_weights" to parser.
+Refer to the cifar10_main.py how to pass boolean into parser.
+Get familiar with Google Cloud.
+How to send code to cloud and run on Google Cloud.
+Try some tutorial code on it.

+2) Yu, tensor size in conv layer/number of nodes in fully connect layer.
+In each layer, kernel/filter size in each layer, strides, padding or not(what padding).
+Smallest modules are conv2d, fully-connected, batch-normalization, relu/sigmoid/activation function, softmax,

+3) Peng, will update the resnet model with LBC.
 # Things to do.

 1) Make the ResNets model running.
 KEEP/CALCULATE the model size with respect to numbers of parameters. [similar to what they did in their paper]